aws/aws-encryption-sdk-dafny/AwsEncryptionSDK/runtimes/net/README.md

 ### Configure AWS credentials

 To run the test suite you must first set up AWS credentials for use with the AWS SDK.
-This is required in order to run the integration tests, which use a KMS Keyring against a publically accessible KMS CMK.
+This is required in order to run the integration tests, which use a KMS Keyring against a publicly accessible KMS CMK.

 Instructions for setting up AWS credentials are available in the [AWS Docs for the AWS SDK for .NET](https://docs.aws.amazon.com/sdk-for-net/v3/developer-guide/net-dg-config-creds.html).